kimwalisch/primesieve/doc/CPP_Examples.md

 program will be linked against the static libprimesieve which will allow you to distribute your binary program to other PCs where libprimesieve is not installed.

-Note that the CMake command you need to use might be different depending which operating system and compiler you are using.
+Note that the CMake command you need to use might be different depending on which operating system and compiler you are using.
 Please refer to [BUILD.md](BUILD.md) for the correct CMake command for your operating system.

 # CMake support